NASA-AMMOS/anms-ace/README.md

 the prime contract 80NM0018D0004 between the Caltech and NASA under subcontract 1658085.
 -->

+> [!IMPORTANT]
+> This library has been relocated to [JHUAPL-DTNMA/dtnma-ace](https://github.com/JHUAPL-DTNMA/dtnma-ace) under a different Github organization.
+> Future maintenance and upkeep of the library will be managed outside of the ANMS project and the AMMOS organization.
+> Please use that forked project for any new developent and for bug or enhancement reports.

 # ACE Tools
 This is the AMM CODEC Engine (ACE) for the DTN Management Architecture (DTNMA).
 It is part of the larger Asynchronous Network Managment System (ANMS) managed for [NASA AMMOS](https://ammos.nasa.gov/).

+This library is based on [draft-birrane-dtn-adm-03](https://datatracker.ietf.org/doc/html/draft-birrane-dtn-adm-03) for data models and ARI processing.

 It is a library to manage the information in DTNMA Application Data Models (ADMs) and use that information to encode and decode DTNMA Application Resource Identifiers (ARIs) in:
  * Text form based on [URI encoding](https://www.rfc-editor.org/rfc/rfc3986.html)